 1) Cancer and Thyroid Concerns

-Semaglutide is also not recommended for people with a personal or family history of medullary thyroid carcinoma (MTC) or in those with Multiple Endocrine Neoplasia syndrome type 2.
-This is because in animal studies, higher doses of semaglutide were found to increase the risk for developing thyroid C-cell tumors.
+Semaglutide is also not recommended for people with a family or medical history of medullary thyroid carcinoma (MTC), medullary thyroid cancer, and thyroid tumors or those with Multiple Endocrine Neoplasia syndrome type 2.
+This is because, in animal studies, higher doses of semaglutide were found to increase the risk of developing thyroid C-cell tumors.

-Some researchers are raising additional concerns around pancreatic cancer risk and GLP-1 agonist drugs.
-This is because clinical trials have not been long enough to assess pancreatic cancer risk, and the risk may still be present
+Some researchers are raising additional concerns about pancreatic cancer potential risk and GLP-1 RAs.
+This is because clinical trials have not been long enough to assess pancreatic cancer risk, and the risk may still be present.
+As a result, those with endocrine system conditions are not advised to take Ozempic or Wegovy.

 2) Pancreatitis Concerns

-Acute pancreatitis, including potentially fatal hemorrhagic and necrotizing types of pancreatitis, have been documented in those taking some GLP-1 agonists.
-The reason for this reaction is not fully known at this time, but has led doctors to avoid prescribing these drugs in those with a history of pancreatitis.
+Acute pancreatitis, including potentially fatal hemorrhagic and necrotizing types of pancreatitis, has been documented in those taking some GLP-1 RAs.
+The reason for this reaction is not fully known at this time, but it has led licensed healthcare professionals to avoid prescribing these drugs to those with a health history of pancreatitis.

 Are There Other Metabolic Effects of Taking GLP-1?

-Some researchers have pointed out that the common digestive side effects of the drug (diarrhea, vomiting, loss of appetite) may be contributing to their supposed weight loss “success” and are not ideal ways to support metabolic health at its foundation.
+Some researchers have pointed out that the common digestive adverse reactions of the drug (diarrhea, vomiting, loss of appetite) may be contributing to their supposed weight loss “success” and are not ideal ways to support metabolic health at its foundation.

 According to some scientists, people can reduce their risk of metabolic disorders by 29 to 45 percent with more foundational dietary and lifestyle changes.
 On the other hand, with drugs such as Wegovy, some of the underlying metabolic imbalances may persist.